Allen151/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Git tracks changes of files.
-Create to a new branch is quick and simple.
+Create to a new branch is quick and very simple.
-Git branch dev
+I am branch dev